richardschoen/ILEusion-DotNet/README.md

 **.Net Framework 4.6.1** and above.</br>
 **.Net Core Version 2.0** and above. </br>
-**.Net Framework 4.6.1** and above with Mono .Net on IBMi.</br> **Other Mono .Net environments** - Not sure about other Mono environments but since the DLL is pure C# it should work work with all versions of Mono.
+**.Net Framework 4.6.1** and above with Mono .Net on IBMi.</br> **Other Mono .Net environments** - Not sure about other Mono environments but since the DLL is pure C# it should work with all versions of Mono.

 Info on ILEusion and associated projects.</br>